Yes you can order a prospectus by emailing email@example.com. Alternatively you can view the prospectus at the View Prospectus page.

-Applicants should normally possess a first degree of at least a second class honours standard or the equivalent.
+Applicants for graduate taught programmes should normally possess a first degree of at least a second class honours standard or the equivalent.
+Check specific entry requirements for each programme at the Graduate Course Search.

-Applicants for research degree modules should normally possess a first degree of at least an upper second class honours standard or the equivalent and/or Master's degree or its equivalent.
-The requirement for a first degree may be waived in the case of post-experience modules for candidates who can demonstrate sufficient relevant work experience.
+Applicants for graduate research programmes should normally possess a first degree of at least an upper second class honours standard or the equivalent and/or Master's degree or its equivalent.

 UCD offers on campus crèche facilities.
-Further details are available at: http://www.ucd.ie/creche/
+Further details are available at UCD Crèche webpage.

-During school holidays UCD Sport Centre offers a range of fun activities for Children to allow for them the opportunity of trying new Sports, making new friends and having lots of Fun!
-With Camps at Easter, Mid-term, Halloween and summer, UCD Sports centre offer Children the chance of taking part in over 25 Sports/activities during Camp weeks.
-Visit http://www.ucd.ie/sport/sportscamps/ for more details.
+During school holidays UCD Sports Centre offers a range of fun activities for children to allow them the opportunity of trying new Sports, making new friends and having lots of fun!
+With camps at Easter, Mid-term, Halloween and Summer, UCD Sports centre offers children the chance of taking part in over 25 sports/activities during Camp weeks.
+Visit the UCD Children's Multi Sport Camps for more details.

 A research degree involves the sustained and in-depth study of a specific topic, which is then written up as a thesis for examination.